 |American Meteorological Society|

-Visiting scholar or student positions are always available.
+Visiting scholars or students: positions are always available.
 Self-supported individuals will be given a prior consideration.